 St. Moritz (Swiss Alps), Switzerland, is one of my most favorite vacation / escape destinations for

-- its geographical expanse – for example, Zermatt lies in a substantially narrower valley
+- its geographical expanse – for example, Zermatt (see also this post) lies in a substantially narrower valley

 - its serenity – absolute quietness on the mountain peaks

 - its natural beauty – the landscapes are amazing

 - its altitude – it’s at 1882 m so the air contains less oxygen and the lower the concentration of oxygen, the happier you are